table of contents

 - --extra-template-data EXTRA_TEMPLATE_DATA

-- Extra template data for output models.
-Input is supposed to be a json/yaml file.
+- Extra template data for output models as inline JSON or a JSON file path.
 For OpenAPI and Jsonschema the keys are the spec path of the object, or the name of the object if you want to apply the template data to multiple objects with the same name.
 If you are using another input file type (e.g. GraphQL), the key is the name of the object.
 The value is a dictionary of the template data to add.

 - --use-double-quotes